marivanno/to-do-list/README.md

 1. The application consists of two lists: Open and Done
 1. Each entry in the lists have two statuses: completed and open
 1. Each entry in the lists have creation time and done time
+1. Each list have sort by records, creation time and done time

 ![Example](src/img/1.jpg)